 The BCRP is a family made up of over 150 residents, program directors and administrative staff.
 Many residents have recently moved to Boston, some with partners and young children and all are working hard to balance their busy professional and personal lives.
 We value providing a strong support network for our residents, and we strive to give the BCRP community as many opportunities as possible to spend time together outside the hospital.

 New interns participate in a unique 15-day Orientation before their first day of work.
 This is dedicated to helping interns explore Boston, learn their way around the hospitals, take care of logistics, and – most importantly – get to know their new family so they can hit the ground running having already forged many of the friendships that will continue throughout the rest of their lives.

-During Orientation, incoming interns participate in structured modules that highlight a variety of important areas such as communication, professionalism, humanism, teaching the teacher, individualized learning plans and procedural competency; complete certification courses in PALS and NRP; get oriented to the wards and emergency departments in which they will soon be working; and enjoy a variety of social activities, including:
+During Orientation, incoming interns participate in structured modules that highlight a variety of important areas such as communication, professionalism, humanism, resident wellness, individualized learning plans and procedural competency; complete certification courses in PALS and NRP; get oriented to the wards and emergency departments in which they will soon be working; and enjoy a variety of social activities, including: